tmwine/github-upload/README.md

 # github-upload

-This repository contains the routines for assigning a regularity z-score to a symbolic sequenc (from the paper [A Matrix-Based Regularity Measure for Symbolic Sequences](https://osf.io/vpg8h)).
+This repository contains the routines for assigning a regularity z-score to a symbolic sequence, as well as determining the entropy of associated distributions in the binary case (from the paper [A Matrix-Based Regularity Measure for Symbolic Sequences](https://osf.io/vpg8h)).
 Most are written in Octave.
 A few are in C++, for the sake of speed.

+First are some examples.
+The routines and main variable types are explained in more detail afterward.

 ### Some examples using the routines